Inductive Representation Learning in Temporal Networks via Causal Anonymous Walks: Visualizing CAWs and AWs

 First, we define the shapes of walks based on $I_{CAW}$.
 Recall from Eq. \ref{eq:I-CAW} that $g(w, S_u)$ encodes the number of times node $w$ that appears in different walk positions w.r.t source node $u$.
 This encoding induces a temporal shortest-path distance $d_{uw}$ between node $w$ and $u$: $ d_{uw} \triangleq \text{min}\{i | g(w, S_{u})[i]>0\}$.
 Note that in temporal networks, there is not a canonical way to define shortest-path distance between two nodes as there is no static structures.
 So our definition $d_{uw}$ can be viewed the shortest-path distance between u and w over the subgraph that consists of walks in $S_{u}$.
 Based on the way to define $(d_{uw}, d_{vw})$, we introduce the mapping from $I_{CAW}$ of the node $w$ to a coordinate of this node in the subgraph that consists of walks in $S_{u}\cap S_{v}$: $(g(w, S_u), g(w, S_v)) \xrightarrow[]{} \text{coor}(w; u, v) = (d_{uw}, d_{vw})$.
 This cooredinate can be viewed as a relative coordinate of node $w$ w.r.t. the source nodes $u$, $v$.
 Each walk $W \in S_u \cup S_v$ can then represented as a sequence of such coordinates by mapping each node's $I_{CAW}$ to a coordinate.
 The obtained sequence can be viewed as a shape of $W$ and we denote the obtained shape as $s_{CAW}(W)$.
 For instance, in the toy example shown by Fig. \ref{fig:CAW} right, the first CAW in $S_u$, $u\xrightarrow[]{} b\xrightarrow[]{} a \xrightarrow[]{} c$ is mapped to a new coordinate sequence $(0, 2)\xrightarrow[]{} (1, 2)\xrightarrow[]{} (2, \infty)\xrightarrow[]{}(3, \infty)$.
 The $\infty$ marks the setting that node $a$, $c$ do not appear in $S_v$.

 Next, we score the contributions of CAWs with different shapes.
-We use CAW-N-Mean as enc($S_u\cup S_v$) is simply mean over the encodings of sampled CAWs and further use linear projection $\beta^T \text{enc($S_u\cup S_v$)}$ to compute the final scalar logit for prediction.
+We use CAW-N-Mean as enc($S_u\cup S_v$) is simply mean over the encodings of sampled CAWs and further use linear projrepresented as a sequence of such coordinates by mapping each node’section $\beta^T \text{enc($S_u\cup S_v$)}$ to compute the final scalar logit for prediction.
 As the two operations mean and projection are commutative, the above setting allows each CAW $\hat{W}_i$ contributing a scalar score $logit(\hat{W}_i) =\beta^T \text{enc}(\hat{W}_i)$ to the final logit.

-Fig. \ref{fig:vis_caw} lists the 3 highest-scored and 3 lowest-scored shapes of CAW, which are extracted from the Wikipedia dataset with $M=32$ and $m=3$.
+Fig. \ref{fig:vis_caw} lists the 3 highest-scored and the 3 lowest-scored shapes of CAW, which are extracted from the Wikipedia dataset with $M=32$ and $m=3$.
 A law of general motif closure can be observed from the highest-scored CAWs: two nodes that commonly appear in some types of motif are more inclined to have a link in between.
 For example, the highest-scored shape of CAW, $(0,\infty)\rightarrow (1,2)\rightarrow (2,3)\rightarrow (1,2)$, implies that the nodes except the first in this CAW appear in the sampled common 3-hop neighborhood around the two nodes between which the link is to be predicted.
 Therefore, CAW-N essentially adaptively samples a temporal motif closure pattern that is very informative to predict this link.
 CAW-N does not explicitly enumerating or counting these motif patterns.
 In contrast, when CAWs do not bridge the two nodes, as shown in top-2 lowest-scored CAWs, very unlikely there will exist a link.
 Fig. \ref{fig:vis_caw} also displays each of the 6 CAW’s occurrence ratio with positive and negative links.
 The difference within each pair of ratios is an indicator of the corresponding CAW’s discriminatory power.
 We also see that the discriminatory power of CAWs is very strong: highest-scored CAWs almost never occur with negative links, and lowest-scored CAWs also seldom occur with positive links.